 Are you prepared deal with all the health and behavior issues (urinating in the house, aggression etc...) that are now very hard to reverse because you did not get the dog spayed/neutered at the proper age?
 Are you prepared to do this for an extra 5- 10 months and accept the consequences if spaying/neutering does not fix behavior issues?

-Example: My son has a dog that by contract he could not fix till 1 year of age, now that dog even though he is fixed and never bred, marks all over the house and I mean all over he pees on everything and training has not worked.
+Example: My son has a dog that by contract he could not fix till 1 year of age, now that dog even though he is fixed and never bred, marks all over the house and I mean all over.
+He pees on everything and training has not worked.

 If the dog does breed (any dog even a mutt) How about those pups?
-Are you going to take responsibility and help find them homes and cover the cost and time of there care?
+Are you going to take responsibility and help find them homes and cover the cost and time of their care?
 Whether your dog is the mom or dad?

 If your dog does develop behavior issues, are you willing to still keep them and work on the retraining, even though it may not work?
-If your not and you place the dog its most likely it will get euthanized.
+If you're not and you place the dog its most likely it will get euthanized.
 This is a common reason pets are dumped at shelters and most get euthanized because the problems are never really fixed.

-Fixing a dog prevents: marking, the desire to run away, aggression and refocuses his attention on to you, he will be better with other animals, and avoids certain health risks and spaying/neutering drastically lowers cancers & tumors.
+Fixing a dog prevents: marking, the desire to run away, aggression and refocuses his attention on to you, he will be better with other animals and avoids certain health risks and spaying/neutering drastically lowers cancers & tumors.

 Here is our proof of spay/neuter form.